Key Factors for a Healthy Microbiome

 2. Genetics: The Influence of Ancestry

-In addition, our microbiome is strongly influenced by our mother’s microbiome, even before birth.
-Once thought to be sterile, the uterus is now understood to have its own microbiome.
-The presence of nonpathogenic bacteria, viruses, and fungi in the amniotic fluid helps prime the baby’s immune system, contributing to foundational gut health.
+Interestingly, our microbiome is shaped even before birth.
+The womb was once thought to be sterile, but research now shows that the uterus has its own microbiome.
+Non-pathogenic microbes in the amniotic fluid may help prime the baby’s immune system, laying an early foundation for gut health.

-3. Breastfeeding: Nourishing the Gut from Day One
+3. Breastfeeding: Feeding the Gut from Day One

-Additionally, breastfeeding has profound health benefits for mothers, including helping the uterus return to pre-pregnancy size, retaining iron, releasing hormones like oxytocin, and reducing the risk of diseases such as breast cancer, heart disease, and diabetes.
+Breastfeeding also supports the mother’s health—helping the uterus contract, conserving iron, releasing oxytocin, and reducing the risk of breast cancer, heart disease, and type 2 diabetes.

 6. Stress: The Gut-Brain Connection

-Other medications, including proton pump inhibitors, metformin, laxatives, and even oral contraceptives, also affect the gut microbiome.
-As research into these interactions grows, we’re learning more about how to counteract these effects through diet, probiotics, and lifestyle.
+Other medications can affect gut health too.
+These include proton pump inhibitors (PPIs), metformin, oral contraceptives, antacids, and laxatives.
+As research continues, we’re learning more about how to counteract these effects through food, lifestyle, and targeted supplements.

 Are you struggling with your gut health?